Carroll County School COVID-19 Data and FAQs

 What happens when a student or staff member at school has symptoms of COVID-19?
 People with symptoms of COVID-19 who have not tested positive for COVID-19 are called persons under investigation (PUIs).

 - The symptoms of COVID-19 are similar to symptoms of other illness like colds and the flu.

-- The school system follows Maryland state guidance to identify people with COVID-19-like illness.
+- The school system follows Maryland state guidance to identify people with COVID-19 symptoms.

 - Close contacts of PUIs will be required to remain home from school for 14 days or unless COVID-19 is ruled out for the PUI to whom the contact was exposed.

-- People with COVID-like illness who have a negative COVID-19 test may return to school once their symptoms and fever have gone away, without fever-reducing medication (like Tylenol).
+- People with COVID symptoms who have a negative COVID-19 test may return to school once their symptoms and fever have gone away, without fever-reducing medication (like Tylenol).